gourmetproject/gourmet/README.md

 Gourmet is designed from the ground up in Go, [the number one language developers want to learn in 2019](https://jaxenter.com/go-number-one-for-2019-hackerrank-report-155161.html).
 It utilizes Google's [gopacket](https://github.com/google/gopacket) library to quickly decode and analyze large amounts of network traffic.
-This language is much more "friendly" (think Python, not C/C++).
-This language choice will enable more developers to easily contribute to the project.
+Go makes it fast, easy to maintain, and [not C/C++](http://trevorjim.com/c-and-c++-are-dead-like-cobol-in-2017/).

 ### Highly Concurrent
 One of Go's shining features is [goroutines](https://golangbot.com/goroutines/).
 Goroutines are simply functions that run concurrently with other functions.
 They are much more lightweight, flexible, and easy to work with than standard threads.
 Goroutines communicate with each other using [channels](https://golangbot.com/channels/).
+Channels make it extremely simple to synchronize multithreaded Go programs.

-These two language paradigms dramatically improve the speed, memory efficiency, and simplicity of concurrently processing thousands of packets per second.
+These two language paradigms dramatically improve the speed, memory efficiency, and simplicity of concurrently processing thousands, or even millions, of packets per second.

 ### Easily Customized through Go plugins
 Go 1.8, released in February 2017, introduced a new